rohitsoni007/electron-shadcn/README.md

 - **Zero Configuration** - Works out of the box with your existing React code
 - **Better Performance** - Optimizes your components without code changes

-The React Compiler is configured in `vite.renderer.config.ts` and will automatically optimize your React components during the build process.
+The React Compiler is configured in `vite.renderer.config.mts` and will automatically optimize your React components during the build process.

 ## 🌙 Theme System